Preventing Stress during Security Incidents

 1. In less than a second, your heart rate increases to 200 BPM as adrenaline is dumped into your bloodstream.
 Blood is funneled to your large muscle groups to protect against the perceived threat to survival.
 This allows for increased strength and the ability to perform gross motor skills such as running away from a threat.
 Conversely, blood is pulled away from the extremities (in an attempt to reduce the bleeding from wounds) where fine motor skills are utilized.
 The end result is that you may still be able to run or throw objects but you will have great difficulty in thinking clearly, manipulating keys, or attempting to send a text message for help.

 The mandatory safety drills provide the benefit of providing a rehearsal for “just in case” scenarios.
 Just as rote memory allows us to recall meaningful material in the classroom, repetition provides the opportunity for us to succeed in times of high stress by not having to think about the actions we are trying to perform.
+Practice activating your door barricade during an active shooting incident.
 In short, we will unconsciously do what we trained to do in a high stress incident through procedural learning.

 Sure, we would all like to have more time in the day to accomplish our required tasks, but practicing our safety drills allows us to ensure many more days for all of us to enjoy.